mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 fc is the cutoff frequency of the filter.
 If broadband noise, from “DC to daylight”, is applied to the inputs of both a 1KHz, first-order lowpass filter and 1.57kHz brickwall lowpass filter, the total noise power at the outputs will be the same.

-The arb_enbw function below accepts a filter magnitude response, and returns the effective noise bandwidth.
+The Arbitrary Effective Noise Bandwidth code snippet below accepts a filter magnitude response, and returns the effective noise bandwidth.
 A single-pole filter’s magnitude response is calculated, and used to verify the ENBW = fc*pi/2 relationship.

 .. -----------------------------------------------------|
 .. code-block:: python